 Bulk soil radiocarbon: Parent material and climate effects

-Both parent material and climate had strong effects on the distribution of bulk soil 14C, but climate explained more of the variance for the uppermost soil layer (0-10cm) whereas parent material explained more in the bottom two layers (10-20cm, 20-30cm).
+Both parent material and climate had strong effects on the distribution of bulk soil 14C, but climate explained more of the variance for the uppermost soil layer (0-10cm) whereas parent material explained more in the bottom two layers (10-20cm, 20-30cm) (Table ?).
 Focusing on the overall climate effects, soils at the cool climate sites tended to be more depleted in 14C than soils at the cold climate sites, while soils at warmest sites tended to be the most enriched in 14C.
 Comparing parent materials within climate zones, andesite soils tended to be the most depleted in 14C, while the granites tended to be the most enriched.

 14C declined with depth for all sites, regardless of parent material or climate.
 However, linear models for bulk soil 14C revealed significant two-way interactions between parent material and climate at all depths.
 Accordingly, differences in bulk 14C among parent materials were greatest at the warm and cool sites.
 In contrast, bulk 14C at the coldest sites was similar across the three parent materials.